D0rDa4aN919/D0rDa4aN919/README.md

 👯 With Keptn, we are always happy to receive new contributions, checkout our [source code](https://github.com/keptn/keptn) and our [tutorials](https://tutorials.keptn.sh) to get started!

-💬 Ask me about Azure: how to get started and get productive in the cloud.
+💬 Ask me about Cyber-Security: How to use python for Cyber-Secuirty.

 #### 📫 How to best reach out:
 - LinkedIn [Dor Dahan](https://www.linkedin.com/in/dor-dahan-b44655154/)